Dynamical Variational Autoencoders: A Comprehensive Review

 where $e_{\myz}$ is the encoder DNN, parameterized by $\phi_{\myz}$.
-As for data sequence inference, we have here:
+As for data sequence inference, we have

-We can see that, as opposed to STORN, the same internal state $\myh[t]$ is here shared by the VRNN encoder and the VRNN decoder, which, to our opinion, makes the approximate model more consistent with the true posterior.\footnote{Note that this makes the set of parameters $\theta_{\myh}$ common to the encoder and the decoder.
-Because the feature extractor $\varphi_{\myx}(\myx[t])$ is also used at the encoder, we have the same for its parameter set $\tau_{\myx}$.} Also, the inference at time $t$ depends here on past outputs \emph{and} past latent states, which also make it closer to the true posterior.
-However, compared to the true posterior, the future observations (from $t+1$ to $T$) are missing again.
-In short, here also, the approximate inference is causal whereas the true posterior is non-causal.
-The graphical model corresponding to the VRNN approximate inference process is given in Fig.~\ref{fig:VRNN-inference_v2}.
-The inference model can be rewritten in the general form:
+In contrast to STORN, the same internal state $\myh[t]$ is here shared by the VRNN encoder and decoder, which, in our opinion, makes the approximate model more consistent with the exact posterior distribution.
+This makes the set of parameters $\theta_{\myh}$ common to the encoder and decoder.
+Because the feature extractor $\varphi_{\myx}(\myx[t])$ is also used at the encoder, the same remark applies to its parameter set $\tau_{\myx}$.
+In addition, the inference at time $t$ depends on past outputs \emph{and} past latent states, which also makes the inference model closer to the exact posterior distribution.
+However, compared to the exact posterior, the future observations (from $t+1$ to $T$) are missing again.
+In short, here also, the approximate inference is causal, whereas the exact posterior distribution is noncausal.
+The graphical model corresponding to the VRNN approximate inference process is shown in Figure~\ref{fig:VRNN-inference_v2}.
+The inference model can be rewritten in the following general form: